Marmion Park | Houston Heights | Gazebo Photography Site

 According to a bronze plaque affixed to concrete Marmion Park was dedicated May 31st of 1986.

-A number of donor names as well as donor organizations follow this information.
+Several donor names, as well as donor organizations, follow this information.

-Marmion Park is one of three properties owned and/or operated by the Heights Association Properties for the express intent of public enjoyment.
-Donovan Park is a wonderful family focused outdoor recreation and playground space.
-The nearby old Fire Station as well as Marmion Park can be rented for special occasions.
+Marmion Park is one of three properties owned and operated by the Heights Association Properties for the express intent of public enjoyment.
+Donovan Park is a beautiful family-focused outdoor recreation and playground space.
+The nearby old Fire Station, as well as Marmion Park, can be rented for special occasions.

 Many wedding ceremonies are held in Marmion Park.
-It is also a popular place for engagement photos.
-4 hours are allotted for a fee of $300 with a $200 deposit which is very reasonable pricing.
-In the case of weddings no rice or birdseed may be thrown at the newly married couple.
+It is also a favorite place for engagement photos.
+Four hours are allotted for a fee of $300 with a $200 deposit, which is very reasonable pricing.
+In the case of weddings, no rice or birdseed may be thrown at the newly married couple.
 Only flowers or flower petals are allowed.